douweschulte/custom-error/readme.md

 [*] Context lines with context
 [*] Add help to the error
 [*] Test when using multiple enums as type source, how does it combine?
-[ ] Linking to docs with extra help, automatically create link to docs on the enum type [ ] Possibility of adding related code spans, or multiple highlights within a context [ ] Add the option to load multiple context lines at once and specify multiple highlights
+[*] Linking to docs with extra help, automatically create link to docs on the enum type (only works on published crates, only using the macro, figure out a nice way to call)
+[ ] Possibility of adding related code spans, or multiple highlights within a context [ ] Add the option to load multiple context lines at once and specify multiple highlights [ ] Implement From on CustomError for common and generic Errors?

 # Features
 * Builder style error messages with many optional elements